-- 2. The formulation, co-ordination and implementation of corporate policies and strategies and making decisions relating to such matters to the extent that they are not reserved to Full Council. - To chair Cabinet meetings and major partnerships as necessary and ensure the efficient despatch of business consistent with the Council's policies and strategies. - 4.
+- 1. To determine the appointment and dismissal of Cabinet Members, their portfolios and the scheme of delegations for executive functions. - 2.
+The formulation, co-ordination and implementation of corporate policies and strategies and making decisions relating to such matters to the extent that they are not reserved to Full Council. - 3.
+To chair Cabinet meetings and major partnerships as necessary and ensure the efficient despatch of business consistent with the Council's policies and strategies. - 4.
 To be the lead spokesperson for the Council and deal with external relations with partners and other stakeholders. - 5.
 To represent the Council in national and regional negotiations and consultations. - 6.
 To lead on consultation and other liaison with local communities. - 7.
 To decide who has overall responsibility for the performance framework, including the monitoring of targets. - 8.
-To lead and co-ordinate the Council's work on keycross-cutting policy areas such as equalities, sustainability and communications. - 9.
+To lead and co-ordinate the Council's work on key cross-cutting policy areas such as equalities, sustainability and communications. - 9.
 To deal with any executive function not specifically delegated to another member of the Cabinet. - 10.
 To appoint elected Members to membership of the Health and Well Being Board.